zc2497/group7_squirrel/README.md

 <br>
 <h2>Project description
 </h2>
-<p>We built a web application to keep track of all squirrels of Central Park.</p>
+<p>We built a web application to keep track of all squirrels of Central Park.
-<p>We import 2018 Central Park Squirrel Census data from <a href='https://data.cityofnewyork.us/api/views/vfnx-vebw/rows.csv'>here</a>.
 Users are allowed to add, update and view squirrel data.</p>
+<p>We import 2018 Central Park Squirrel Census data from <a href='https://data.cityofnewyork.us/api/views/vfnx-vebw/rows.csv'>here</a> as squirreldata.csv file.
+We also export the squirrel data as export.csv file in our github repository.
+After making some changes, if you want to export again, you can run this command "python manage.py export<u>_</u>squirrel<u>_</u>data /path/to/file.csv".
+In addition, you can also import this export.csv file again.</p>
 <br>
 <h3>Detail description</h3>
 <br>